Skip to content

 # Returns: ok

 Use /readyz for Kubernetes readiness probes.
-On the gateway, readiness means the process can accept traffic and return 202 for cold-start capacity; worker-pod availability is exposed through /health, inference responses, and metrics.
+On the gateway, readiness means the process can accept traffic and return 503 PROVISIONING for cold-start capacity; worker-pod availability is exposed through /health, inference responses, and metrics.

 Kubernetes configuration: